Holigon/python-projects/README.md

 ## **My Goals**

 This is my repository for my projects using Python 3.
-I taught myself Python some years ago, but life got in the way, and I never really got profecient.
+I taught myself Python some years ago, but life got in the way, and I never really got proficient.
 This is my attempt at getting back into it.
 I plan on using this repository as a place to store my projects, and to use the `README.md` file as a tool to write project reports to gain an overview on my progess.
 The report structure should also serve as a method to quickly gain an overview of my thought process behind the creation of the program, to refer back to later.